i-singhal/leo_pid_demo/README.md

 The `killros` command is available inside the container for emergency process cleanup, same as on the host machine.

-## Usage - similar in both the setups
+## Usage - similar in both machine and docker

 ### Launch with empty world (default)